Marie Silin

 Marie Silin (/fr/; born 4 October 1979) is a French politician who represented the 12th constituency of Paris in the National Assembly from 2020 to 2022.
 A member of La République En Marche!
 (LREM), she was elected as Olivia Grégoire's substitute in 2017.

+Biography

+She graduated from the ESCP Business School in 2004.
+In 2009, she joined Électricité de France, a public service company responsible for the electricity distribution network, and in 2016 became head of international institutional relations.

+She is a candidate in the 2020 Paris municipal election in the 15th arrondissement, on the LREM list led by Catherine Ibled.

+She has been a member of parliament for Paris since August 27, 2020.
+She joined the La République en Marche group led by Christophe Castaner.